cms-opendata-education/cms-jupyter-materials-english/README.md

 If you prefer to use the files locally from your own computer, you can download the contents of this repository as a ZIP which you can extract to your own device.
 The easiest way is to download the whole repository by clicking *Clone or download* button at the front page. <br>
 ![Clone or Download](https://github.com/cms-opendata-education/cms-opendata-education/blob/master/download.png)

+If you want to take your Notebook-skills to a higher level, consider these tips: https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/

 ## Contributing
 Development ideas, feature requests, bug reports and further exercises are warmly encouraged and welcome! <br>
 To contribute, see our [Contributing guide](https://github.com/cms-opendata-education/cms-opendata-education/blob/master/Contributing.rst).